 Glenn McAnanama is a lifelong New Yorker: born in Brooklyn, raised in Staten Island, and lived in Astoria and Yorkville for extended periods of time.
 He has worked in healthcare research and consulting for over 15 years.
 He holds an MPA in Health Policy from NYU.
 In 2006 Glenn founded Upper Green Side and led a successful grassroots campaign to establish local food sidewalk Greenmarkets in Yorkville and at the Isaac’s & Holmes NYCHA property.
 Upper Green Side also initiated a campaign with the local community board to bring protected bike lanes to the East Side of Manhattan after similar lanes were proven successful on the West Side.
 Glenn is now raising a family in Morningside Heights, is on the Board of Directors of Stanley Isaacs Neighborhood Center and is President of his building’s co-op board.

-Eric McClure has been active in community issues – especially complete-streets advocacy – for most of the past decade.
-He co-founded Park Slope Neighbors, a grassroots neighborhood organization, in 2004; serves on the transportation committee of Brooklyn Community Board Six; is a member of the EPA’s Gowanus Canal Community Advisory Group; is active with Transportation Alternatives’ Brooklyn Activist Committee; did extensive communications work with Develop Don’t Destroy Brooklyn; served for several years as a trustee, and treasurer, of the Park Slope Civic Council; and recently co-founded the Park Slope Street Safety Partnership, which he chairs.
+Eric McClure has been active in community issues – especially complete-streets advocacy – for the past decade.
+He co-founded Park Slope Neighbors, a grassroots neighborhood organization, in 2004; serves as Transportation Committee co-chair for Brooklyn Community Board Six; is a member of the EPA’s Gowanus Canal Community Advisory Group; is active with Transportation Alternatives’ Brooklyn Activist Committee; did extensive communications work with Develop Don’t Destroy Brooklyn; served for several years as a trustee, and treasurer, of the Park Slope Civic Council; and recently co-founded the Park Slope Street Safety Partnership, which he chairs.
 Prior to his advocacy work, Eric spent 20 years in the advertising business, the last 11 of those as an equity partner and the media director of Oasis Advertising, a company he co-founded in 1993 and sold in 2001.
 Eric lives in Park Slope with his wife, Lumi Rolley.